In this blog post, I’m writing about survey design. In particular, I’m focusing on longer surveys we usually conduct when we try to:

 Questions that don’t communicate.
 Those are questions that don’t relate to the target audience.
 Often because companies are using internal jargon or field-specific verbing and terms users simply don’t understand well enough or correlate with.

 Surveys too long.
 Marketers often have focus issues.
-They want to ask everything in the survey.
-But nobody likes taking long surveys, and if you ask too many questions, you get the so-called error of central tendency.
+They want to ask everything there is to know but nobody likes taking long surveys.
+If you ask too many questions, you get the so-called error of central tendency.
 For example, if you have several questions on a 5-point scale, from a certain question on all answers are three in average.
 When the answers start closing in around the midpoint of the scale, you lose your audience.
 All answers from that point on are useless.

 Not keeping a neutral learning curve.
-The average survey responder is learning from the survey.
-People answering surveys want to help you.
-Often they are also paid to do so.
+Keep in mind that your average responder is both giving you information and learning from the survey.
+People answering surveys want to help you, some are even paid to do so.
 When answering questions, they are also learning and developing an idea of what you are trying to achieve with the survey.
 And they become biased in favour of that idea, when answering your questions.

 If you are doing a survey with your existing customer base, acknowledge that they are people who, at least once, committed to some kind of a relationship with you.